 You need to now have blog/domain name that's brandable and memorable.
 Authority sites tend to have brandable domains.

-They can make a difference between a shallow affiliate niche site and an authority one.
+They can easily make out the difference between a shallow affiliate niche site and an authority one.

 For me a blog name that is partially keyword-rich and brandable is the way to go.